Bus Route Information

 - Parents/Guardians are responsible for transporting students to or from a friend’s house when necessary–students may only ride their assigned buses.
 No Exceptions.

-- Parents/Guardians requesting to permanently change their child’s bus stop must do so in writing to the Coordinator of Transportation with a minimum of 48 hours notice.
+- Parents/Guardians requesting to permanently change their child’s bus stop must do so in writing to the Director of Transportation with a minimum of 48 hours notice.

 - Bus stop changes will only be considered if–